-Review the error message and, if required, edit the credentials or take other remedial action.
-See Permissions required for monitoring servers.
+Review the error message, and if required, edit the credentials, or take other remedial action.
+See Account permissions required.

-After you've been using SQL Monitor for a short while:
+After you have been using SQL Monitor for a short while

 - If required, organize your monitored servers into groups.
 This will help you manage your development or production servers more easily in SQL Monitor.